onecrayon/api.ashes.live/README.md

 Now that you have a functional API stack, you need data in your database:

-1. Run `make migrate REV='c58a815a71a0'` to initialize empty tables in your database
+1. Run `make migrate REV='6b6df338dfc3'` to initialize tables in your database that match the example data
+2. Run `make clean` to ensure the database is shut down
-2. Run `make example-data` to populate your database with card and deck data from Ashes 1.0
+3. Run `make example-data` to populate your database with basic card and deck data
+4. Run `make clean` once more to ensure the database is shut down
-3. Run `make migrate` to run all subsequent migrations
+3. Run `make migrate` to run any subsequent migrations

 At this point, you can execute `make run` to start a local development server, and view your site's API documentation at <http:localhost:8000>.